lovebrew/bundler/README.md

 Once the server is running, open your browser and navigate to `http://localhost:3000/`.
 The application will automatically reload whenever you modify any of the source files.

+For full functionality, run the API server ([repo here](https://github.com/lovebrew/bundler-api)).
+This will allow for asset conversion and homebrew binary compilation.

 ## Building

 To build the project run: